 Q3: Suryamani says, “If the forests are not there, we too will not remain.”
 Why so?

-Answer: Because they help in maintain the balance of environment.
-Green plants absorbs carbon dioxide and release oxygen which is a basic need.
+Answer: Because they help to maintain the balance of environment.
+Green plants absorb carbon dioxide and release oxygen which is a basic need.
 Forest also provides

 Shelter, food for many living beings.

 Q1: Do you know anyone who loves the forest?

 Answer: Yes, I and my parents love forest.